Viktor Tsyganov: Interwar period

 After the end of the fighting in Crimea, Tsyganov returned to Nizhny Novgorod in February 1921 as chief of staff of the Nizhny Novgorod Territorial Brigade.
 He served in the same role with the 73rd Separate Brigade from 12 March and the 187th Separate Brigade from 26 May.
 During 1921 and 1922 he took part in the suppression of anti-Soviet resistance on the Western Front in Belorussia, where he served for most of the 1920s.
-After being placed in the reserve of the Western Front on 22 September, Tsyganov transferred to serve as chief of staff of the 23rd Brigade of the 8th Rifle Division on 14 October, and was shifted to the front headquarters in September 1922, briefly serving as assistant chief of a section and department.
+After being placed in the reserve of the Western Front on 22 September, Tsyganov transferred to serve as chief of staff of the 23rd Brigade of the 8th Rifle Division on 14 October, and was shifted to the front headquarters in September 1922, briefly serving as assistant chief of a section and of a department.

-In November Tsyganov was sent to serve as chief of staff of the 13th Rifle Regiment of the 5th Rifle Division.
+In November, Tsyganov was sent to serve as chief of staff of the 13th Rifle Regiment of the 5th Rifle Division.
 Tsyganov served in the same role with the division's 15th Rifle Regiment from March 1923, and was moved up to the 4th Rifle Corps headquarters as assistant chief of the operations section in August 1924.
 In April 1925 he returned to division level, becoming chief of the operations section of the 2nd Rifle Division.
 At the beginning of 1926, Tsyganov was transferred to the 4th Rifle Division as its assistant chief of staff, serving as its acting chief of staff from September of that year.
 In April 1928 he was transferred to serve as assistant chief of staff of the 18th Territorial Rifle Division at Yaroslavl.

 After completing the Improvement Course for Higher Command Personnel in 1930, Tsyganov served as military instructor of the Vyatka Pedagogical Institute from the beginning of 1931 and in May of that year transferred to hold the same role at the Leningrad Institute of Physical Culture.
 Tsyganov graduated from the Frunze Military Academy by correspondence in 1933, and briefly commanded a rifle regiment in 1934, his only prewar command assignment.
-Later in 1934, he rose to rifle division chief of staff, and in July 1935 was transferred to serve as assistant chief of the Tambov Infantry School, before holding similar instructional postings at infantry schools for the next two years.
-When the Red Army introduced personal ranks on 13 December 1935 he became a colonel.
+Later in 1934, he rose to the rifle division chief of staff, and in July 1935 was transferred to serve as assistant chief of the Tambov Infantry School, before holding similar instructional postings at infantry schools for the next two years.
+When the Red Army introduced personal ranks on 13 December 1935, he became a colonel.
 Tsyganov was shifted to the Military Administration Academy in September 1937, where he became a senior instructor.
 He rose to chief of the combined tactics and rear department at the academy in February 1939.
 Promoted to kombrig on 2 April 1940, Tsyganov received the rank of major general on 4 June when the Red Army introduced general officer ranks.
 He became chief of a department in February 1941 after the academy was renamed the Red Army Quartermaster Academy.